 Having said that, asthma, like any medical condition, requires diligence.
 Whether you have exercise-Induced Bronchoconstriction (EIB) (commonly referred to as exercise-induced asthma) or just struggle to breathe while running—we have tips to help.

 Air pollution, allergens, and poor air quality can cause shortness of breath for even the most elite athletes, but that doesn’t make you weak or unable to run—you just have to be more strategic.
 You can still become a long-distance or short-distance runner.
 That’ll involve working with a doctor and possibly learning how to use an inhaler.

 Ready to learn how to run better with asthma?
 Try out these 4 tips.

 Be proactive about implementing them, and you’ll be able to knock out those running goals and #EarnYourMiles.

+Can you run with asthma?
+You bet, but you should talk with your healthcare provider first.
 Talking to your doctor should be your first step in running with asthma.
 First of all, you want to make sure it’s asthma you’re dealing with.

 It might be vocal-cord dysfunction, or you may just need to work on your endurance and breathing technique while running.

 If and when you’ve determined that it’s asthma, you and your doctor can make an action plan together.

 An asthma action plan will cover what medicines to take and what asthma triggers might affect you.